t34-dev/t34-dev/README.md

 ## A Bit About Me
 🌟 Passionate about IT and everything related to it
-📚 Constantly learning new things
+📚 Constantly learning new things.

 ## GitHub Stats